 If you would like to submit a guest post for potential publication, we are thrilled and thank you for considering our blog.

 First a Few General Conditions Before Submitting

-- Posts from companies looking to get a link to a product or service we’ve never heard of will not be considered.
+- Posts from companies looking to get a link to a product or service we’ve never heard of or something not compatible with our site will not be considered.